anuraaggampa/urlgenerator/new_method_super7/README.md

 4. **Search-level filtering via `should_consider_search_result`**
    - Skip obviously irrelevant results:
-     - Use domain blacklists (e.g., news, DNB, social)
+     - Use domain blacklists (e.g., news, social, public DNB pages)
      - Compute Jaccard similarity between normalized company name and result title
      - Or check if snippet contains the company name
    - If neither holds, we **do not scrape** the URL.